Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 Perhaps the Greek Septuagint and Latin Vulgate texts' rendering of Hebrew Zinah into Senna was preserved in Arabic as Khashim Zanna?

 Deciding on Kadesh's exact location is difficult.
-To the degree that some scholars on the basis of archaeological surveys suggest that Iron Age I (circa 1220-1100 BC) preserves best Israel's settling of the land under Joshua in Ramesside times Kadesh might be Tell Masos (khurbet el Meshash on the below map) as excavations reveal it is the largest Iron Age I settlement making it in my opinion a contender for Kadesh.
+To the degree that some scholars on the basis of archaeological surveys suggest that Iron Age I (circa 1220-1100 BC) preserves best Israel's settling of the land under Joshua in Ramesside times Kadesh might be Tell Masos (khurbet el Meshash on the below map) as excavations reveal it is the largest Iron Age I settlement making it in my opinion the number one contender for Kadesh-barnea (Massah and Meribah).

 However another possible site for Kadesh might be Khirbet abu Tellul el Medbah, west of Masos.
 Unfortunately I am not aware of archaeological excavations at Medbah.
 Medbah seems to be closer to the track descending south from Bureidah (Bered?) and Lekiyeh-Ras (Beer La'chai-roee?) ending at Khashm Zanna (the wilderness of Zin/Zinah/Senna?).